sarambasich/libSwiftCal/README.md

 #libSwiftCal

-libSwiftCal is a Cocoa Touch Framework iCalendar parser and library written in Swift (and some Objective-C) for use in iOS and OS X projects.
+libSwiftCal is a Cocoa Touch Framework iCalendar library for use in iOS and OS X projects.
+It consists of an iCalendar wrapper framework written in Swift and a parsing engine written in Objective-C.

 It was created by [Stefan Arambasich](mailto:ArtisOracle@gmail.com) and is released under the [MIT License](http://opensource.org/licenses/MIT).

 libSwiftCal is an implementation of [RFC 5545](https://tools.ietf.org/html/rfc5545).